Good Content!

 Q4: Should I Answer All the Questions Asked in the second task of the Speaking Section?

 A. Yes, you should.
 Although there are four questions in this round, you are not obliged to answer all of them.
-The answer would be much more organized and coherent if you added all the points given on the cue card.
+The answer would be much more organised and coherent if you added all the points given on the cue card.

-Q5: Is there any Option to Choose the Cue Card?
+Q5: Is there any Option to choose the Cue Card?